29 Southwestern Decorating Ideas for 2025

 Southwestern Interior Design

-25. Southwestern Decor: Elements of the West
+27. Southwestern Decor: Elements of the West

-Texas is in no way similar to Alaska, just as New Mexico Pueblo differs from Southern California Mission, and Rocky Mountain chic is dissimilar to Oregon Coastal.
+Texas is in no way similar to Alaska, just as the New Mexico Pueblo differs from the Southern California Mission, and Rocky Mountain chic is dissimilar to Oregon Coastal.
 However, the common theme is organic, integrating function and beauty and appreciating age, use, history, and well-worn and reclaimed materials.

 The West was changed by settlers arriving from other areas, and decorating preferences are still influenced by what is popular elsewhere.
 Native American and First Nation peoples exert yet another influence on Western and Southwestern decorating.
 Mix Navajo rugs with contemporary furniture, dress your beds with native weavings, upholster furniture in eye-popping graphics, and stock up on North Woods blankets in historic designs.